Gabrieliam42/pip_cache_purger/README.md

 * pip_cache_purger clears the cache from all Python and Conda distributions installed.

-* pip_venv_cache_purger identifies if there is a Python Virtual Environment in the current working directory and it clears the cache of that found environment.
+* pip_venv_cache_purger identifies if there's a Python Virtual Environment in the current working directory and it clears the cache of that environment.

 * both of them also clean the respective system of broken Python packages, those usually start with (~).